rhundhausen/littlebigtop/content/about.md

 Our mission is to instill confidence, creativity and community in our student athletes – all while bringing joy and entertainment to the world around us.

-Little Big Top is a registered nonprofit in the state of Idaho (#6300310).
+Little Big Top is a registered nonprofit in the state of Idaho.